 Walk up the colourful Selaron Steps

 Anyone wondering what to see in Rio de Janeiro would be mad to miss the colourful Escadaria Selarón.
 Also known as the Selaron Steps, they sit between the neighbourhoods of Lapa and Santa Teresa.
+From the cathedral, it’s about a 15-minute walk or you can take a short taxi ride.

 It’s the work of Chilean-born artist Jorge Selarón.
 He decorated the 125-metre staircase with tiles in the colours of the Brazilian flag, as a tribute to Brazil’s people.